skarppi/logbook/README.md

 - Graphs presenting flights and flight times
 - Watch DVR or other related videos for flights
 - Battery cycles and state
+- iOS app for easy syncing of new flights

 Ongoing and future ideas